McArthur Forest Fire Danger Index

+The McArthur Forest Fire Danger Index (FFDI) is a now defunct Australian fire danger rating system.
+It was replaced by the Australian Fire Danger Rating System (AFDRS) in 2022.

+History

-The McArthur Forest Fire Danger Index (FFDI) was developed in the 1960s by CSIRO scientist A. G. McArthur to measure the degree of danger of fire in Australian forests.
+The McArthur Forest Fire Danger Index (FFDI) was developed in the 1950s and 1960s by CSIRO scientist A. G. McArthur to measure the degree of danger of fire in Australian forests.
 The index combines a record of dryness, based on rainfall and evaporation, with meteorological variables for wind speed, temperature and humidity.

 A similar approach was adopted by McArthur for grassland areas.
 Luke and McArthur details the early development and use of these indices.

 In 1980 Noble et al. produced algorithms based on mathematical equations of best fit.
-These algorithms have been used since the early 1980s to enable easy computation.
-However they are often used with input values outside McArthur's intended design, resulting in FFDI values in excess of 100.
+These algorithms were used from the early 1980s to enable easy computation.
+However they were often used with input values outside McArthur's intended design, resulting in FFDI values in excess of 100.
 The power function nature of the algorithm, together with limits of precision in measuring the input variables, may result in a large range of uncertainty in the calculated FFDI.
 For example, in conditions that produce an FFDI of 100, small fluctuations in wind speed and temperature would suggest a ± 20% range in FFDI.

 McArthur tested his meter using low-intensity fires on Black Mountain, near Canberra (see Luke and McArthur) with the most extreme conditions being when FFDI was in the 20s range.
 McArthur specified a wind averaging period of "more than 5 minutes".
-A 10-minute period is the most common period used in Australian wind speed measurements and calculated FFDI values using different wind averaging periods cannot be compared.
-Since wind speed varies considerably over small distances, "observed" FFDI values will vary even more.